krishnasoni-dce/We-Shop-E-Commerce-Android-Application/README.md

 I also made a start on writing some Junit tests that tests if the activities load correctly.
 I also supplied some sample tests for validating the inputs, however I don’t get the results required.
 I will ask for some help regarding this.

-# Project Proposal - Version 1.0
+# Project Proposal - Version 1.0 :blue_book:

 I am planning on designing and implementing an e-Commerce shopping application in Android that will allow end-users to register, login to the app and browse for products in different category sections.